fanil-z/islam-wiki/hugo-docs/draft/unsorted.md

 🚸🏔️

+people will witness their janazah and the burial ceremony. and the burial itself.

+there is a hadith that if you stop paying zakat then rain will stop coming. and there will be cases that the rain would not fall at all if it wasn't for animals. because they deserve the rain.

+an opressor will be your ruler

 devil is derived from Diabolos the root is from Iblis.
 Shatana - the one far away.
 Iblis is the leader of the shayateen. anybody who brings you far away from Allah.
 Shayateen may also be people